nikhil49023/wealthin-web/README.md

 - **Generative AI**: [Google AI (Gemini)](https://ai.google/)
 - **Icons**: [Lucide React](https://lucide.dev/guide/packages/lucide-react)

-## 🛠️ Getting Started & Pushing to Your Own Repository
+## 🛠️ Pushing to Your Own GitHub Repository

 To get this project's code into your own GitHub repository, follow these steps in your local terminal.